lbryio/lbry.com/content/news/192-what-to-look-for-in-a-spotify-alternative.md

 ---
 author: brinck-slattery
-title: 'What To Look For In A Spotify ALternative'
+title: 'What To Look For In a Spotify Alternative'
 date: '2018-12-07 15:00:00'
 cover: 'headphones.jpg'
 ---